 Dane County Board adopts lake-friendly ordinance

 Flooding and historically large cyanobacteria (blue-green algae) blooms last summer are symptoms of a changing climate and a harder, less resilient landscape.
-To address these challenges, Clean Lakes Alliance has expanded our advocacy efforts at both the municipal and county levels to address flooding and slow down runoff.
+To address these challenges, Clean Lakes Alliance has expanded our advocacy efforts.
+Advocacy at both the municipal and county levels will help address flooding and slow down runoff.

 The Dane County Board is showing leadership in addressing these issues by creating the Healthy Farms Healthy Lakes Task Force.
 The resulting task force recommendations balance: